 - Hands-on cooking class featuring the preparation of true Italian pizza.

-- Recipe book with compilation of Eugenio’s creations; recipes may vary depending on the seasons, so we encourage each guest to bring a notebook and camera into the kitchen.
+- Recipe book with compilation of Chef Barbara’s creations; recipes may vary depending on the seasons, so we encourage each guest to bring a notebook and camera into the kitchen.

 * Please note: One-day cooking classes do not include transportation, accommodations, or any other excursions.
 If you would like to add on transfers to and from your hotel or cruise ship port ~ please let us know your group size and we will be happy to provide a price and reserve the transfer(s) for you.
 If you have a non-cooker who would like dine, but not cook, please let us know and we will also send you pricing.